 Spirituality in Medicine - ELEC5116 - 1.5 credit hours: This 20-hour course for first-year medical students will explore spirituality in medicine and spiritually/culturally competent care.
 Topics will include patient values, belief systems, cultural and psychosocial factors in health practices, and the nature of suffering and self-care concepts.
+For more information, contact Patricia Sexton, DHEd (course director).

 Vulnerable Populations - ELEC5119 - 1 credit hour: This 18-hour course for first-year medical students will explore healthcare from the point of view of vulnerable and underserved populations.
 Through patient interviews/house calls and group discussions, students will become more competent and compassionate physicians willing to provide care to the underserved.
+For more information, contact Patricia Sexton, DHEd (course director).